sharlynmuturi/Career-Assistant-AI/README.md

 The system retrieves job postings directly from URLs using **LangChain's WebBaseLoader**, which extracts visible text from the webpage.

-This eliminates the need to manually copy and paste job descriptions.

 * * *

 ## LLM-Based Job Information Extraction